uasal/uasal.github.io/_pages/facilities.md

 ### Prototyping and 3D printing

- UA students should feel free to contact us if they have space or astornomy related components they would like to prototype.
+ UA students should feel free to contact us if they have space or astronomy related components they would like to prototype.
 Available equipment include a laser cutter and 3D printers, including a Dremel 3D40 and a Markforged Onyx Pro printer allow rapid prototyping.

 ### Optical Metrology and Testing